 A more detailed overview of his research is available here.

-Since 2015, he has been an Assistant Professor at the Harvard Department of Economics, and prior to that he spent two years as a Junior Fellow at the Harvard Society of Fellows.
+Since 2015, he has been on the faculty at the Harvard Department of Economics, where he is now Associate Professor; prior to that he spent two years as a Junior Fellow at the Harvard Society of Fellows.
+He has held a yearlong visiting appointment at the Department of Economics of the University of Pennsylvania.
 He was educated at Stanford (Ph.D. in economics) and Caltech (B.S., mathematics).